Roomify/rooms/README.txt

 10. Go to /booking and do an availability search

+11. If you want to embed availability information on a calendar in a node (like vacation rentals often do) activate the Rooms Availability Reference Module
+11a.
+This will give you a new field type "Availability Reference" 11b.
+Add the field to any entity and you can point to Booking Units and have the availability information rendered in the node (or any other entity)

 The results of the availability search are the rooms available over the period - adding one to a cart will create a Room Booking Unit commerce product for it and place it in the cart.
 Once checkout is completed